bobtfish/AWSnycast/README.md

 Here's a list of the features that I'm planning to work on next, in approximate order:

-  * Yelp awsnycast for apt one region TCP hc
-  * Yelp support devc in tags/config
   * Http health check for apt

   * Better logging for create